albibalbi/ESIT/README.md

 </p>

 #### Basic Get started
+If all the software requirements are satisfied, you need to connect the gps module and the microcontroller as you can see in the electric schema above.
+Now, you are able to flash the program on the MSP, using the command flash on CCS, and start using the whole offline system.

 ## IoT Integration

 This extension allows you to connect the basic system to the internet.
 In this way you can visualize all your data on a website with additional infomation that can't be displayed on the lcd screen.